Azure/ResourceModules/docs/wiki/The CI environment - Pipeline usage.md

 By default, i.e., by keeping the optional flags disables, the dependencies pipeline may take up to 30 minutes to run.

-> **Note:** For details about the dependencies pipeline design please refer to the dedicated [Dependencies pipeline design](./The%20CI%20environment%20-%20Pipeline%20design.md#dependencies-pipeline) section.
+> **Note:** For details about the dependencies pipeline design, please refer to the dedicated [Dependencies pipeline design](./The%20CI%20environment%20-%20Pipeline%20design.md#dependencies-pipeline) section.

 ## Add a new dependency